 According to the Civil Registry and Migration Department, failure to register will result in a financial penalty of up to Euro 2.562,90.
 In the context of Brexit, it is still unknown if there could be other consequences on top of the monetary penalty, so we suggest you register within the timeline outlined by the regulator.

-MEU3 – Permanent Residence for UE Citizens and their family members
+MEU3 – Permanent Residence of UE Citizens and Their Family Members

 The validity of the residence card can be affected by absences longer than six months in a year.
 However, military services, maximum 12 consecutive months of absence for important reasons such as pregnancy, childbirth, serious illness, study or vocational training will not affect the validity of the residence card.